Inclusive Preschool Program Invites Children to “Learn Together”

-Reed has also been able to see how the program’s structure has benefitted Alonzo, who also receives services through his IEP while he is at school.
+Reed has also been able to see how the program’s structure has benefitted Alonzo, who also receives services through his IEP while at school.

 “The smaller setting has been able to help him,” Reed said.
 “In general, I feel like his attitude has been better–he’s always been one to want to learn something new.
 I feel like he gets that there.
 Just in those two hours, I know he’s getting exactly what he needs.”

-Alonzo is in his second year of the program, and his teachers and family will decide if he would benefit from another year or move on to the more academically focused prekindergarten program.
-The balance for Alonzo’s mom is ensuring her son is receiving the extra support he needs and being prepared for school.
+Alonzo is in his second year of the program.
+His teachers and family will decide if he would benefit from another year or move on to the more academically focused prekindergarten program.
+The balance for Alonzo’s mom is ensuring her son receives the extra support he needs and is prepared for school.

 “I also try to remember he’s a 4-year-old boy as well, whether he has autism or not,” Reed said.
-“I want him to be in a classroom with other classmates and engage and do things together with his classmates, just like any other child would.”
+“I want him to be in a classroom with other classmates, engage and do things together with his classmates, just like any other child.”

 - A Family Guide to Preschool Special Education Services in Maryland

 - A Family Guide to Preschool Special Education Services in Maryland (Spanish)